 First appeared in: Enter the Dragon (1973)

-The Asian island served as one of the alternate titles for the film (Han’s Island), and as the main setting for a mysterious martial arts competition, setting the stage for such later, similarly plotted, (albeit more fantastical) films as Mortal Kombat (1995).
+The Asian island served as one of the alternate titles for the film (Han’s Island) and as the main setting for a mysterious martial arts competition, setting the stage for such later, similarly plotted (albeit more fantastical) films as Mortal Kombat (1995).
 Interestingly, a similarly named island (Hans Island) is a tiny island in the Nares Strait over which both Canada and Denmark claim ownership.
-This disputed claim led to a Google war as each nation spammed Google search results in support of their ownership.
+This disputed claim led to a Google war as each nation spammed Google search results to support their ownership.

 First appeared in: King Kong (1933)

-Skull Island is the home of the eponymous King Kong and several other species of creatures, mostly prehistoric, and in some cases species that should have been extinct long before the rise of mammalian creatures such as gorillas, along with a primitive society of humans.
-It is the main setting of three major films and a tie-in video game of the most recent film, as well as a pseudo-documentary and companion book about expeditions to and the animal life on the island.
+Skull Island is the home of the eponymous King Kong and several other species of creatures, mostly prehistoric.
+In some cases, species that should have been extinct long before the rise of mammalian creatures, such as gorillas, along with a primitive society of humans.
+It is the main setting of three major films, a tie-in video game of the most recent film, and a pseudo-documentary and companion book about expeditions and animal life on the island.

 First appeared in: The Island of Doctor Moreau (1896)

-Multiple film adaptations, and the whole notion of animal experimentation by a mad scientist, serves as a definite precursor to Jurassic Park, if not the varied research by the Dharma Initiative and even the Ben Linus-era Others, on Lost.
-The island is home to Dr Moreau, who spends his time creating animal-human hybrids, who terrorize the book’s protagonist.
+Multiple film adaptations, and the whole notion of animal experimentation by a mad scientist, serve as a definite precursor to Jurassic Park if not the varied research by the Dharma Initiative and even the Ben Linus-era Others on Lost.
+The island is home to Dr. Moreau, who spends his time creating animal-human hybrids, who terrorize the book’s protagonist.
 The British Union for the Abolition of Vivisection was formed two years after the publication of the novel.